mheyrie/phase-1-wk-2-code-challenge/README.md

 Write that prompts the user to input student marks.
 The input should be between 0 and 100.
 Then output the correct grade:

 A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.

+# Solution
+I used if else conditional statement to solve this question.
+  # steps
+ 1. I defined my var using let(and that because i intend to resign it based of the score of each student to determin their individual grade).
+ 2. According to the challenge the studentScore(this is the variable i used) already has define score range. so i i did was to create about 5 different if else statment based on those predefined grade.
+ 3. console.log my condtions whilst passing new studentScore to ensure i am getting the required output